Pro-Bono Consulting

 Madeline Troso

 Madeline Troso (Class of 2029) is from Basking Ridge, NJ and plans to major in Economics.
-She joined Wharton Women her Freshman Fall on the Pro-Bono Consulting.
-Outside of Wharton Women, Maddie is involved with the West Philly Swingers.
-In her free time, Maddie is getting an Espresso at Madis, listening to Fleetwood Mac, and watching the Eagles game.
+She joined Wharton Women her Freshman Fall on the Pro-Bono Consulting committee.
+Outside of Wharton Women, Maddie is involved with the West Philly Swingers, Operation Meal Forward, and early-stage startups.
+In her free time, Maddie is getting an Americano at Madis, listening to Fleetwood Mac, and watching the Eagles game.

 Arianna Werkun

-Arianna Werkun (Class of 2028) is originally from Hong Kong, but now lives in Westford, MA.
-She is studying finance and AI at Wharton with a minor in physics.
-She joined Wharton Women in her Freshman Fall, and this is her third semester on the Pro-Bono Consulting Committee.
+Arianna Werkun (Class of 2028) is originally from Hong Kong and Gdansk, Poland, but now lives in Westford, MA.
+She is studying Finance and AI at Wharton with a Minor in Physics.
+She joined Wharton Women in her Freshman Fall, and this is her fourth semester on the Pro-Bono Consulting Committee, and her second semester as a Project Lead.
 Outside of Wharton Women, Arianna is involved in the Wharton Undergraduate Aerospace Club, Wharton Undergraduate Entrepreneurship Club, and is a member of the Penn Ski and Snowboard Team.
-In her free time, Arianna enjoys practicing yoga and Pilates, reading, and exploring new restaurants in Philadelphia.
+In her free time, Arianna enjoys going on runs, reading, and exploring new restaurants in Philadelphia.